 Synchronous online training requires both learners and the instructor to be present in the session at the same time, from any location.
-It offers learners most of the benefits of the human interaction of a classroom without traveling to a particular location, thereby avoiding all the costs and logistic headaches of organizing a brick-n-mortal classroom session.
+It offers learners most of the benefits of the human interaction of a classroom without traveling to a particular location, thereby avoiding all the costs and logistic headaches of organizing a brick-n-mortar classroom session.

 Examples: VILT, webinars